Lillian Thomas Fox: Clubwoman

 Fox became a well-known speaker and social activist.
 She founded the Woman's Improvement Club of Indianapolis and the Indiana State Federation of Colored Women's Clubs, as well as becoming involved in several national organizations.
 Fox was a state representative to the National Afro-American Council's executive committee, a member of the Indianapolis Anti-Lynching League, and active in the National Association of Colored Women's Clubs, among other groups.

-In December 1895 Fox was invited to be one of the speakers at the Atlanta Congress of Colored Women, a gathering of black women activists.
+In December 1895, Fox was invited to speak at the Atlanta Congress of Colored Women, a gathering of black women activists.
 The goal of the conference was to encourage the organization of women's and children's clubs around the country.
 Fox became interested in implementing the idea in Indianapolis as a result of the meeting.
 In 1903, after she attended a gathering of the National Association of Colored Women's Clubs in Detroit, Fox and Beulah Wright Porter founded the Woman's Improvement Club for African American women in Indianapolis.

 The Woman's Improvement Club of socially prominent black women was initially established as a literary group.
 It provided its members with a chance to express themselves and improve their education, as well as offering mutual support and encouragement.
 The club's goals soon expanded to include social work and support of the war effort during World War I. The Woman's Improvement Club was especially active and best known for its fundraising work to secure healthcare for tuberculosis patients in the city's black community, as well as assistance to impoverished black residents.
 As part of its philanthropic efforts, the club established Oak Hill Camp, one of the first outdoor fresh air camps for tuberculosis patients in the country.

-In 1904 Fox lead the group of women that founded the Indiana State Federation of Colored Women's Clubs, a consortium of fourteen black women's clubs in the state.
+In 1904, Fox led the group of women that founded the Indiana State Federation of Colored Women's Clubs, a consortium of fourteen black women's clubs in the state.
 Fox initially served as the federation's state organizer and remained an honorary president until her death in 1917.

 In addition to her activities with local women's clubs, Fox was active as a speaker on behalf of political and religious groups, as well as a leader in other community organizations.
 Fox was a member of Bethel AME Church's literary group, the Bethel Christian Endeavor Society, the Alpha Home Association, and a superintendent at the Sisters of Charity Hospital in Indianapolis.